London Underground infrastructure: Sub-surface network and deep-level tube lines

 The Circle, District, Hammersmith & City, and Metropolitan lines are services that run on the sub-surface network, that has railway tunnels just below the surface and was built mostly using the cut-and-cover method.
 The tunnels and trains are of a similar size to those on British main lines.
 The Hammersmith & City and Circle lines share all their stations and most of the track with other lines.
 The Bakerloo, Central, Jubilee, Northern, Piccadilly, Victoria and Waterloo & City lines are deep-level tube lines, with smaller trains running through two circular tunnels with a diameter of about 11 ft 8 in, lined with cast-iron or precast concrete rings, which were bored using a tunnelling shield.
 These were called the tube lines.
 Since the 1950s the term "tube" has come to be used to refer to the whole London Underground system.

 Many of the central London deep-tube line stations, such as those on the Central and Piccadilly lines, are higher than the running lines to help with deceleration when arriving and acceleration when departing.
 The deep-tube lines generally have the exclusive use of a pair of tracks.
 An exception is the Piccadilly line, which shares track with the District line between Acton Town and North Ealing and with the Metropolitan line between Rayners Lane and Uxbridge.
-The Bakerloo line shares track with London Overground services between Queen's Park and Harrow & Wealdstone.
+The Bakerloo line shares track with London Overground Lioness line between Queen's Park and Harrow & Wealdstone.

 There are 20 mi of cut-and-cover tunnel and 93 mi of tube tunnel, the other 55% of the system running above ground.
 Trains generally run on the left-hand track, although in some places, for example the Central line east of St Paul's station, tunnels are dug one above each other.
 The Victoria line has right-hand running between Warren Street and King's Cross St Pancras, allowing cross-platform interchange with the Northern line (Bank branch) between northbound and southbound trains at Euston.

 Six of the 32 London boroughs are not served by the Underground.
 All of these are south of the River Thames: Bexley, Bromley, Croydon, Kingston, Lewisham and Sutton.
 The borough of Lewisham used to be served by the Underground on the East London line – now part of London Overground – at New Cross and New Cross Gate.
 Of the boroughs through which the Underground lines pass, Hackney is served solely by Manor House station on the Piccadilly line on the very north-western boundary of the borough.
 For the most part however, some of the tube lines like the Central line skirt around the perimeter of Hackney rather than going straight through it.
+Richmond upon Thames is served only by Kew Gardens and Richmond stations on the District line, which shares its tracks with London Overground's Mildmay line between Gunnersbury and Richmond.
 The Royal Borough of Greenwich had no Underground station until North Greenwich station opened in 1999 on the Jubilee line extension.